Modelling two-dimensional droplet rebound off deep fluid baths: Numerical methods

 Numerical time-stepping used the Matlab \texttt{ode45} adaptive Runge-Kutta scheme.
-We also used the basic Runge-Kutta 4th order scheme which took fixed timesteps for some computations to verify the results through varying the timestep chosen until good agreement between models was met (which occurred for $\delta t = 1\times{10}^{-9}$ s) The adaptive timestepper was efficient as a small time step is needed during certain phases of impact: the system is highly sensitive at first contact between the drop and bath, and when the lubrication layer begins to retract.
+We also used the basic Runge-Kutta $4^{\textrm{th}}$ order scheme which utilised fixed timesteps for some computations to verify the results through varying the timestep chosen until good agreement between models was met (which occurred for $\delta t = 10^{-9}$s) The adaptive timestepper was efficient as a small time step is needed during certain phases of impact: the system is highly sensitive at first contact between the drop and bath, and when the lubrication layer begins to retract.
 However, longer time steps can be taken during the remainder of the rebound, and a much larger ones prior to, or after contact.
 We have found that the droplet deformation can create instabilities which result in unphysical contact, particularly at higher impact speeds and larger droplets.
 The instabilities can be avoided by adding artificial damping (through an increased viscosity) to the droplet equations during impact.
-Solid impacts do not suffer from this instability.
+Solid impacts did not suffer from this instability.

-The initial conditions of the system were taken as the bath and droplet free surfaces lying unperturbed with the centre of mass of the droplet at a height $2R_0$ with some initial (negative) velocity $W_0$.
-This pre-impact height was chosen to facilitate direct comparison with the direct numerical simulation framework, which does not have a fixed criterion for bath-droplet interactions, instead solving the multi-phase flow equations in full over the timescale of each numerical experiment.
+The initial conditions of the system were taken as the bath and droplet free surfaces lying unperturbed with the centre of mass of the droplet at a height $2R_0$ above the undisturbed surface of the bath, with some initial (negative) velocity $W_0$.
+This pre-impact height was chosen to facilitate direct comparison with the direct numerical simulation framework, which does not have a fixed criterion for bath-droplet interactions, instead solving the multi-phase flow equations in both liquid and gas regions in full over the timescale of each numerical experiment.
 Our dedicated implementation and setup for this problem is described in the following subsection.